API Reference

 Configuration Parameters

-Technical Parameters:
+Routing Parameters:

-Economic Parameters:
+Optimization Parameters:

 Error Handling

-PyEPLAN includes comprehensive error handling for:
+PyEPlan includes comprehensive error handling for:

 • Data Validation: Input data format and range checking